The 3D printed housing of the “pxlDigits” was initially not intended to be “just” a 7-segment display with WiFi.

 - D6

-You should stick to the color coding shown in the picture.
-(Provided that you have also connected the individual lines to the rotary encoder as shown above.)
+You should follow the color coding shown in the picture.
+(Provided that you have connected the individual lines to the rotary encoder as shown above).

-Then you can thread the connection line for the LED strip through the hole in the side of the housing.
+Then you can thread the connecting cable for the LED strip through the hole in the side of the housing.

-After you have prepared the wires for the components to be connected, you can now connect the Arduino Nano.
+After you have prepared the lines of the components to be connected, it is now time to connect the Arduino Nano.

-You can solder the lines according to the following scheme.
+You can solder the wires according to the following scheme.

 ---|---|